A BGES Indian Wars Field University Program

 Wednesday, April 27, 2022

-8:15 AM.
-Boots and Saddles at 8:15 AM, but keep your bags in your room for another night.
-We are headed for a corner of Colorado and one of the most tactically interesting episodes of the war: both a battle and siege at Beecher’s Island.
-This site was the focus of nine days of drama and was not typical of the Indian wars.
+8:15 AM: Boots and Saddles at 8:15 AM, but keep your bags in your room for another night.
+We are headed for a corner of Colorado and one of the most tactically interesting episodes of the war—both a battle and siege at Beecher’s Island.
+Len finds this place intriguing and dramatic and thinks you will, too.
+This site was the focus of nine days of drama and was not typical of the Indian Wars.
 It is worth the time and discussion.
-If we can get you access, we will visit Summit Springs Battlefield—the site of the Cheyenne village of Tall Bull.
-Last time we only could watch from a panoramic vista, and the monuments there had been vandalized.
-Here, Maj.
-Eugene Carr, another Civil War general, and Medal of Honor recipient routed the encampment of Indians in the summer of 1869.
 We will then head briefly into Nebraska to Benkelman, where Custer camped in 1867 during the Hancock expedition we discussed at Pawnee Fork.
-This is where Custer was expected to be found by a detachment under the command of Lieutenant Kidder, who was bringing dispatches to Custer… they didn’t get there.
-Neil will explain why.
+This is where Custer was expected to be found by a detachment under the command of Lieutenant Kidder, who was bringing dispatches to Custer.
+They didn’t get there … Neil will explain why.

-Breakfast, lunch, and the hotel are included.
-Dinner is on your own.
+Breakfast, lunch, and the hotel are included, and dinner is on your own.

 Thursday, April 28, 2022